 Understanding Coinbase Global's Unusual Options Activity

-Shares of Coinbase Global (NASDAQ:COIN) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $254.2.
+On Tuesday, shares of Coinbase Global (NASDAQ:COIN) saw unusual options activity.
+After the option alert, the stock price moved down to $246.45.

 - Option Type: SWEEP